timbaileyjones/transcribe-tech-talks/README.md

 # Continuous Delivery for Microservices on EC2 with `mu`

+Learn how to deploy a webapp to AWS EC2 using mu.
+If you want to get into microservices, but aren't ready to take the container plunge, you can deploy mu projects directly to AWS EC2 instances.
+Using mu's EC2 mode, you can leverage the benefits of microservices without containerization,  and speed up development feedback loops.

+The web app in this article is the smallest possible Flask application.
+You can adapt this example to deploy other applications that include their own web servers, like Django, NodeJS with Express, Ruby with puma/thin/passenger, Jetty or even Spring Boot.

-[Stelligent mu](http://getmu.io/) is a great open source tool to deploy Microservices to the AWS cloud.
+[Stelligent mu](http://getmu.io) is a great open source tool to deploy Microservices to t]he AWS cloud.
 It has three modes of deployment:

-  * AWS ECS (Elastic Container Service, where the containers are Docker).
+	* AWS ECS - (Elastic Container Service, which runs Docker containers on EC2).</li>
-  * AWS Fargate (A simpler “serverless” version of ECS)
+	* AWS Fargate - (A simpler “serverless” version of ECS)</li>
 	* AWS EC2 instances without Docker containers.

-There are other mu-related pages about deploying Microservices to [AWS ECS](https://stelligent.com/2017/09/26/application-auto-scaling-with-amazon-ecs/) and [AWS Fargate](https://github.com/stelligent/mu/blob/develop/examples/ecs-fargate/mu.yml#L5).
-If you decide ECS and Fargate are not suitable for your application, this page will show you how to deploy mu projects directly to EC2 instances.

-[This repository](https://github.com/timbaileyjones/mu-minimal-ec2) is a sample project showing how to deploy a standalone webapp to EC2 using mu.
-The web app in this case is the smallest possible Flask application.
-You can use this to deploy other applications that include their own webservers.
-NodeJS with Express, Ruby with puma/thin/passenger, Jetty or even Spring Boot.
+This is the mode we're covering in this article.</li>

+In this blog post, we're going to:
+	* Fork this example repository on Github.com</li>
+	* Change the mu.yml to point to your fork</li>
+	* Create the mu pipeline</li>
+	* Walk through the resources <code>mu</code> creates for you, and</li>
+	* Explain the role each file plays in deploying the app.</li>

 # Technologies used